Haplomitriopsida: Diversity

 Living representatives of the group exhibit an essentially Gondwanan distribution with its center of diversity in Australasia.
 Such a distribution implies that the modern genera radiated prior to the beginning of the Cretaceous when Gondwana broke apart.
 Schuster proposes that species distributed in the northern hemisphere "rafted" on the Indian subcontinent to Asia, then spread across the Bering Strait into North America.

 Most species in the Haplomitriopsida are found in south of the equator, though there are northern ones.
 The genus Treubia is restricted to the southern hemisphere, while Apotreubia has one species in New Guinea and another disjunct between eastern Asia and British Columbia.
 The genus Haplomitrium exhibits a wider distribution, with species in both North and South America, northern and central Europe, the Himalayas, Japan, and Australasia.

 Classification

-Class Haplomitriopsida includes two orders, each with one family.
-The group as a whole comprises fifteen species in three genera.
-A fourth genus, Gessella, is known only from Permian fossils.
-The orders, families, and genera are as follows:
+The orders, families, and genera within class Haplomitriopsida are as follows: